-Since 1974 Meals on Wheels of Wake County has provided a daily meal to our homebound senior and disabled neighbors.
+Since 1974 Meals on Wheels of Wake County has provided a daily meal to our homebound older adult and disabled neighbors.
 Each meal is given to a person who has lived a full and productive life.
 They have spent their lifetime helping others.
 Now they need our help.

 Miss P’s career was in high gear when she was diagnosed with MS. A rapid progression of the disease forced her to retire early and she is now confined to a wheelchair.
 Miss E. was looking forward to her retirement years when she had to have both legs amputated beneath her knees.
 Miss R. is dealing with the affects of crippling rheumatoid arthritis and cannot cook for herself.
 The stories could go on and on.
 The reality is that because these clients receive a daily meal and a visit from a caring volunteer they are able to remain living independently in their own home.

 Senior hunger has very real consequences.
 Living with food insecurity is the equivalent of adding 14 physical years to a person’s chronological age.
-Seniors are less able to perform basic activities of daily living and are in poorer health if they are living with food insecurity.
+Older adults are less able to perform basic activities of daily living and are in poorer health if they are living with food insecurity.